- Surrendering an Animal

 Do I need to have prior medical knowledge or expertise?

 No, but you may be asked to dispense medicine to your foster animal so you will have to be comfortable following veterinarian’s instructions if fostering a sick or injured animal.

 What if my foster animal becomes sick?

-All veterinary costs are paid by Santa Cruz County Animal Shelter and through the 2nd Chance Funds of the nonprofits FOSCCA and FOWAS.
+All veterinary costs are paid by Santa Cruz County Animal Shelter and through the 2nd Chance Funds of the nonprofit FOWAS.
 If a foster animal becomes sick, foster volunteers will be given contact information and instructions.

 How much time each day is needed to foster?